 Do you have the drive to succeed as an automotive service technician?
 With M State’s training in state-of-the-art diagnostic and repair equipment, you’ll soon be on the road to success in an automotive career.

-SkillsUSA is a national nonprofit that serves high school and college students who are preparing for careers in trade, technical and skilled service occupations, including health occupations.
+SkillsUSA is a national nonprofit that serves high school and college students who are preparing for careers in a trade, technical and skilled service occupations.
 Its state and national competitions are based on industry-driven occupational skills standards.

 Automotive Service Technology Associate of Applied Science (AAS)

 Automotive Service Technology Diploma

 Automotive Master Mechanic regional wage